nitros12/blog_/content/writing-a-discord-library-using-polysemy.md

 +++

-Recently I've rewritten my [discord library](https://github.com/nitros12/calamity) to use [polysemy](https://github.com/isovector/polysemy) instead of mtl/transformers, in this and some upcoming blog post I'll be writing about the challenges I faced and solved[^fn:1] while going about the conversion.
+Recently I've rewritten my [discord library](https://github.com/nitros12/calamity) to use [polysemy](https://github.com/isovector/polysemy) instead of mtl/transformers, in this[^fn:1] and some upcoming blog post I'll be writing about the challenges I faced and solved[^fn:2] while going about the conversion.

 ## Logging {#logging}